SafQadi/Signal_FFT_GUI/README.md

 # Start the GUI
 - Download the code
-- Double click on the main.py to start the GUI.
+- Double click on the main.py file to start the GUI.

 # Load data
 - With the load botton you can load the time series.